Last updated on February 6, 2024

-Ireland has a chequered and turbulent history.
-Especially in the Middle Ages, people were very busy raiding others, or protecting themselves from being raided.
+Ireland has a wild and turbulent history.
+Especially in the Middle Ages, people were very busy raiding others, or protecting themselves from being raided…

 Page Contents (click line to jump the text)

 Every Irish clan had at least one castle, often just a square defence tower.
 Today you see them standing on practically every corner.

 When the Normans took Ireland, they pushed the clans back and defended their newfound territory with – you guessed it – new castles.
 Norman castles are often particularly large, massive and impressively built.
 They can still be found in other European countries, but also in Ireland.

 At the end of the Middle Ages, the new lords of Ireland, the English, had less need to build protective walls than to create magnificent and representative homes for their nobles.
 They had taken possession of most of the land and pushed the Irish clans even further back into the less fertile landscapes on the west coast.

 Castles were elaborately rebuilt and extended and new mansions and palaces were built.
 Beautiful gardens were laid out and the magnificent houses were adorned with long picture galleries, ornately woven tapestries and splendid furniture and objets d’art.

 The square fortified tower, the Norman fortress and the magnificent castle with its dreamlike garden – despite all their differences, they all have one thing in common: in Ireland, it’s simply a castle!